 Earlier this year, we proudly announced the seven 2017 180 Medical College Scholarship recipients.
 We’re excited to let you know more about these bright students and their career goals.
+We already introduced you to three of our seven recipients: Megha, Frank, and Chelsea.
+Today, get to know Joseph, who defied the odds to walk again after his spinal cord injury.

 “Your Son Will Never Walk Again.”